The Elk Hair Caddis

 To imitate the adult it is often desirable to impart movement to the fly.
 When tying still water I prefer a slow retrieve – perhaps a foot or so and then a pause of a few seconds.
 It definitely pays to experiment if you are not having success.

 Caddis fly imitations are numerous and quite varied.
 Most pay particular notice of the distinct “tent-like” winging.
-For simplicity itself it is hard to pass by the Deer Hair sedge – a clipped deer hair body with an optional red /brown cock hackle.
-It is extremely durable, and very buoyant.
+For simplicity itself, it is hard to pass by the Deer Hair sedge – a clipped deer hair body with an optional red /brown cock hackle.
+It is incredibly durable and very buoyant.
 However, on still water, particularly when the surface is “mirrored;” I prefer to use an Elk Hair caddis.
 It too is buoyant and durable and an easy and enjoyable fly to tie.

-Normally, the underbody material is of dyed fur or a synthetic material and tied quite plump.
-However, on occasion, I delete the palmered hackle and “pick out” the thorax and abdomen – the use of partridge S.L.F. dubbing material is absolutely marvelous for this, adding a little sparkle to a struggling emerger trapped in the surface film.
+Normally, the underbody material is dyed fur or synthetic material and tied quite plump.
+However, on occasion, I delete the palmer hackle and “pick out” the thorax and abdomen – the use of partridge S.L.F. dubbing material is absolutely marvellous for this, adding a little sparkle to a struggling emerger trapped in the surface film.